alukosdev/ccsp/reference/glossary.md

 A cloud server’s compute parameters depend on the number of *CPUs* and the amount of *RAM* used.
 The ability to allocate these resources is a vital compute concern.
 ==- Confidentiality
 Protecting information from unauthorized access/dissemination.
+==- Content Discovery
+Includes the tools and processes to identify sensitive information in storage.
 ==- Controls
 Act as mechanisms designed to restrict a list of possible actions to allowed or permitted actions.
 If a control is breached, the next step of mitigating is a countermeasure.
 Proactive.
 ==- Cost Benefit Analysis (CBA)